perchrh/vinmonopolet_vegan/README.md

 The list will include false positives because of the intentional fuzzy matching of manufacturers' names.
 Regexp-search for Varenavn|manufacturer_name in the json file to highlight these fields.
 Then for each company's wine list check if there is a name mismatch.
-Also check for when countries don't match exactly (dev.country_mismatch = true entries) Then delete bad ones.
+Also check for when countries don't match exactly (dev.country_mismatch = true entries).
+Then delete bad ones.

-After that, parse the json using generatehtml.py to produce a printable version
+After that, parse the json using generatehtml.py to produce a human-readable HTML page